CrawlForge

 3. Research Report Pipeline

-A weekly Sunday cron that runs a research query, summarizes the result, and emails it to the team.
+A weekly Sunday cron that runs a research query and emails the synthesized summary to the team.

 Bash